wallacewolv/wallacewolv/README.md

 <br>

-- Copy my json and run a run code to know about me(Javascript file format)
+- Copy my json and execute a run code to know about me(Javascript file format)

 ``` CSS
 const aboutMe = {